centreon/nagiosToCentreon/README.md

 - Services by hostgroups will be transformed : a template of service will be created using old service definition, and a unitary service will be created for all hosts linked to the hostgroup using the newly created service template.
 - Hostgroups exclusions (i.e. hostgroup_name !Windows) won't be taken into account.
+- Using filters may provoque errors at CLAPI import because of the contacts definition on several objects being the full name instead of the login/alias as CLAPI intend it to be.